kanakabhashitha/Surge_Assignment/README.md

 04) Next, type in the same terminal "**npm start**" and run and open the react app.

-## Back-end application run instruction
+## Back-end application run instructions

 01) Go to the server folder and rename "**.env.temp**" as "**.env**".
 02) Now you have to login to **MongoDB Atlas Database** (https://account.mongodb.com/account/login?signedOut=true) and create the database that you want.
 If you do not have an account, please make sure to register with it.